rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 t́iŋg+t́+ńe+ste ~
 t́iŋge+t́+ńe+ste

-The ELATIVE case with the morpheme %(O)stO has the semantic functions of source and location.
+The ELATIVE case with the morpheme -(O)stO has the semantic functions of source and location.
 Semantic source can be attested for the spatio-temporal notions of (i) spatial source (8), (ii) abstract space, capacity (10), (iii) material (11), (iv) spatio-temporal source in origin-point strategy for indicating span/duration – used in conjunction with